top of page

 - Interstitial tissue mobilization

 Designed to support sensory processing and neurodiverse populations, these methods have demonstrated effectiveness in promoting sensory, motor, and autonomic wellness.
-The workshop emphasizes evidence-informed practice alongside experience-based knowledge.
+The workshop emphasizes practice-informed evidence as well as the 40+ years of supportive evidence.
 While it is tailored for those with intermediate knowledge, professionals of all backgrounds will benefit significantly from the insights gained through the experiential learning this course offers.

 Most training workshops leave the nuances of precise and gentle manual therapies to chance.
 In contrast, this course offers unparalleled guidance and analysis on the therapist’s use of touch, the vital element that drives optimal outcomes.
-As such, this workshop is perfectly suitable for both novice and advanced practitioners.
+As such, this workshop is perfectly suitable for both the novice and advanced practitioners in any manual therapy.
 Every attendee, irrespective of their initial skill level, will leave with tangible advancements that elevate their practice.
 Don’t miss the chance to learn in such a supportive and enriching environment mixed with lectures, labs, and live treatment demonstrations.

 You will learn…

-…how manual therapy approaches changed the paradigm in behavioral analysis.
+…how manual therapy approaches changes the paradigm in behavioral analysis.
 (Is it sensory or behavioral?
 Well, it could be structural).

-…osteopathic-based discoveries in anatomy correlates to typical sensory
+…osteopathic-based discoveries in anatomy correlates to common sensory

 integration difficulties.

-…innovative ways to treat the gut brain, visceral organs, primary circulatory
+…innovative ways to directly treat the gut brain, visceral organs, primary circulatory

-vessels, and the autonomic nervous system directly to enhance
+vessels, and the autonomic nervous systems to enhance

 parasympathetic recovery, regulation, & modulation.